How do I enter?

 What format should I save my digital images?

 Digital image files should measure between 4000 and 5000 pixels on the longest side (we need large files because the winning images will be printed in book format as well as online), 300 dpi, be saved as a JPEG (recommended setting 9 or 10), in AdobeRGB colour space.
+Square and panorama, horizontal and vertical images - all are permitted.

 Does it matter where I live in the world?